-The difference between HOPE and WISH
+The verbs HOPE and WISH

-- hope verb – to want something to happen and think that it is possible
+hope verb to want something to happen and think that it is possible

 “We are hoping for good weather on Sunday.”